 I hope this brief recount of our trip wets your appetite for Jacksonville, FL.
 For additional resources check on Trip Advisor.

 Trickling water, the sound of bamboo clapping against each other, the wind whispering through the trees, ancient stones standing guard like samurai in a field of sand.
 These things bring a sense of peace in a Japanese stone garden.
-Traditionally,…Read More
+If…Read More

 updated as of 4/25/2022 The sound of waves crashing on the sand, seagulls cooing as they munch on someone’s leftover sandwich, the warmth of the sun while everywhere else is buried in snow, this is south Florida.
 Maybe you are…Read More